-The company, which quickly became a billion-dollar company since it was founded a decade ago, is known nationwide for its multi-story car vending machines.
+Carvana, which quickly became a billion-dollar company since it was founded a decade ago, is known nationwide for its multi-story car vending machines.
 The company operates more than 30 used-car vending machines across the country.

-Why are they laying off people?
+Why did they lay off people?

 In the e-mail, Garcia cited "recent macroeconomic factors" that pushed the automotive retail industry into a recession as a factor in the layoffs: